brandur/sorg/content/passages/002-japan.md

   [pointing and calling][pointcall] and has been shown to reduce mistakes by about 85%.
-* Every taxi in the country has a robotic passenger door that can be opened at the push of a button.
+* Every taxi in the country has a robotic passenger door that can be opened at the push of a button (and it's not a sliding door like a minivan, but one that swings outward like a normal car's).

 ## Kanazawa (#kanazawa)